jweil8/gender_age_dection/README.md

-# gender_age_dection
+# h_a_r
-Gender Age Detection Project from The Great Quarantine of 2020
+Human Activity Prredictor Project from The Great Quarantine of 2020